Viviana A Simon, MD, PhD

 Selected Publications

 Host-microbe multiomic profiling identifies distinct COVID-19 immune dysregulation in solid organ transplant recipients.
-Harry Pickering, Joanna Schaenman, Hoang Van Phan, Cole Maguire, Alexandra Tsitsiklis, Nadine Rouphael, Nelson Iván Agudelo Higuita, Mark A. Atkinson, Scott Brakenridge, Monica Fung, William Messer, Vicki Seyfert-Margolis, Adeeb Rahman, Kari Wong, Greg Michelotti, Scott R. Hutton, James A. Overton, Crystal Nagle, Judie Sheidy, Pam Schearer, Kristen Ulring, Nathan Mege, Brandon Rogowski, George P. Tegos, Renee McLin, Sara Furukawa, Mathew R. Bell, Nicholas C. Semenza, Brett Croen, Mark Martens, Cecilia M. Smith, Brent Simmons, I. Michael Goonewardene, James N. Kim, Kai Nie, Manishkumar Patel, Hui Xie, Daniel Stadlbauer, Giulio Kleiner, Erna Kojic, Deena Altman, Miti Saksena, Lubbertus C.F.
-Mulder, Geoffrey Kelly, Brian Lee, Jingjing Qi, Ana Silvia Gonzalez-Reiche, Viviana Simon, Seunghee Kim-Schulze, Florian Krammer.
+Harry Pickering, Joanna Schaenman, Hoang Van Phan, Cole Maguire, Alexandra Tsitsiklis, Nadine Rouphael, Nelson Iván Agudelo Higuita, Mark A. Atkinson, Scott Brakenridge, Monica Fung, William Messer, Vicki Seyfert-Margolis, Adeeb Rahman, Kari Wong, Greg Michelotti, Scott R. Hutton, James A. Overton, Crystal Nagle, Judie Sheidy, Pam Schearer, Kristen Ulring, Nathan Mege, Brandon Rogowski, George P. Tegos, Renee McLin, Sara Furukawa, Mathew R. Bell, Nicholas C. Semenza, Brett Croen, Mark Martens, Cecilia M. Smith, Brent Simmons, I. Michael Goonewardene, Kai Nie, Manishkumar Patel, Hui Xie, Daniel Stadlbauer, Giulio Kleiner, Erna Kojic, Deena Altman, Miti Saksena, Lubbertus C.F.
+Mulder, Geoffrey Kelly, Brian Lee, Jingjing Qi, Ana Silvia Gonzalez-Reiche, Harm Van Bakel, Viviana Simon, Seunghee Kim-Schulze, Florian Krammer.
 Nature Communications

 View All Publications